 Were you unexpectedly denied a credit card or loan even though your credit was previously good?
 That’s a red flag that accounts or debt that you don’t know about may be linked to your name.

-Debt collectors contacting you about unpaid balances on accounts you didn't open is a strong indicator of identity theft.
+Debt collectors contacting you about unpaid balances on accounts you didn’t open is a strong indicator of identity theft or identity fraud.

 Each of these steps helps you spot different types of unauthorized activity.
 Let’s walk through them one by one.